If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘I promised not to get caught,’ Harry said.
 ‘And how do you even know about that?’

 ‘Katie mentioned it to Angelina and Alicia in the hospital wing.
 I overheard them talking to the Weasley twins about it and your little stunt with Malfoy.’
 Nev shook his head.
-‘I don’t know what you thought you were doing, that wasn’t some school corridor jinx.’
+‘I don’t know what you thought you were doing, that was not some school corridor jinx.’

 ‘It was meant to be the water-conjuring charm.’
 Harry shrugged.
 ‘I was angry and it went a bit wrong.’